 Data management is a complex issue.
 The Information Commissioner’s Office (ICO) registered multiple data breaches and losses in recent years – technology and process needs to support better mitigation for these risks of error and oversight releasing private citizen data to the outside world.

-The ICO is currently working on the UK Government’s digital identity and attributes trust framework.
+The ICO is currently working on the UK Government’s digital identity and attributes trust framework, with a focus on Government Data Management.
 This will address data protection, reduce security risks and establish accountability for the way that personal data is processed.

 Security is often the aspect that brings the most public scrutiny.
 But there’s so much to think about in the data management space and this complexity—across functions and departments—exacerbates the challenges.
 The three most common challenges are:

 - 1. Data storage (how you store the data)